ArslanRama/ArslanRama/README.md

 </h1>

 # Hi there, :wave:
-I am a full stack web developer trying to be better at it since I had a change of career in 2020.
+I am a full stack web developer since I had a change of career in 2020.
 I live in in Leipzig, Germany.
-- I love coding, it is pretty exciting to discover where my abilities can lead me.
+- I love programming languages, it is pretty exciting to discover where my abilities can lead me.
 - Working in different countries play a huge role in my personal growth as I am always open and eager to learn new stuff that I am interested such as languages, information technology, social media, marketing, photography, web development and graphic design.
 ## I’ll be open to job offers by the end of  July, 2021!